google/WebFundamentals/src/content/en/updates/posts/2016/03/device-mode-v2.markdown

 <img src="/web/updates/images/2016/03/device-mode-v2/select-device.png" alt="Device Mode dropdown" style="float: right;max-width: 33%;margin: 0 0 10px 10px;">

-The main DevTools toolbar now expands to the left side of the browser window and includes the most important tools to emulate a variety of mobile and Desktop devices.
+The main DevTools toolbar now expands to the left side of the browser window and includes the most important tools to emulate a variety of mobile and desktop devices.
 You can choose between two development modes:

 * **Responsive**
 * **Specific Device**

-In both modes, the viewport sits in its own resizable window within Chrome.This has the significant advantage that you can maximize your browser window and the DevTools the way you like them and not have them jump around when you test multiple sizes of your page and go back and forth.
+In both modes, the viewport sits in its own resizable window within Chrome.
+This has the significant advantage that you can maximize your browser window and the DevTools the way you like them and not have them jump around when you test multiple sizes of your page and go back and forth.